CBIGR/SUBATOMIC/README.md

 clustered into modules using the hyper edge clustering algorithm SCHype.
 The resulting modules contain a high density of subgraphs and are further characterized with the functional enrichment method GOATOOLS.
-Relation with regulators and other moduels were derived in a superview step summarizing interaction shared between modules and regulators pointing at them.
+Relation with regulators and other modules were derived in a superview step summarizing interaction shared between modules and regulators pointing at them.